Terms and Conditions

 Act V of 2013 on the Civil Code

-19/2014 (IV.29.)
-NGM Decree on the procedural rules for handling warranty and guarantee claims for goods sold under a contract between a consumer and a business
+NGM Decree 19/2014 (IV.29.) on procedural rules for handling warranty and guarantee claims regarding goods sold under consumer-business contracts

 Act LXXVI of 1999 on Copyright

-Act CXII of 2011 on the Right to Informational Self-Determination and Freedom of Information
+Act CXII of 2011 on the Right of Informational Self-Determination and Freedom of Information

-Government Decree No 373/2021 (VI.
-30.) on the detailed rules for contracts between consumers and businesses for the sale of goods, the supply of digital content and the provision of digital services
+Government Decree 373/2021 (VI.30.) on detailed rules for contracts between consumers and businesses for the sale of goods and the supply of digital content and digital services

-The content of the contract concluded between us shall be governed by these General Terms and Conditions (hereinafter "GTC"), in addition to the provisions of the applicable mandatory legislation.
-Accordingly, these General Terms and Conditions contain the rights and obligations between you and us, the conditions of the contract, the time limits for performance, the delivery and payment terms, the liability rules and the conditions for exercising the right of withdrawal.
+The content of the contract concluded between us—alongside the mandatory applicable legal provisions—is governed by these General Terms and Conditions (“GTC”).
+Accordingly, these GTC set out the rights and obligations of you and us, the conditions for concluding the contract, performance deadlines, delivery and payment terms, liability rules, and the conditions for exercising the right of withdrawal.

-The technical information necessary for the use of the Website, which is not included in these GTC, is provided by other information available on the Website.
+Technical information necessary for using the Website that is not contained in these GTC is provided through other information available on the Website.

-The language of the contracts covered by these GTC is Hungarian.
+The language of contracts governed by these GTC is Hungarian.

 Prices